600 South Odessa Ave Egg Harbor City, NJ 08215

 Are you Powerless Over Alcohol?

-The first step to recovery according to AA is to admit you are powerless over alcohol, and that your life has become unmanageable.
-People who struggle with alcoholism will usually be in denial of their problem.
-Alcohol abuse can affect many aspects of a person’s life and lead to damaged relationships, job loss, disruptive sleep patterns, and financial issues.
-To put it succinctly…
+The first step to recovery, according to Alcoholics Anonymous (AA), is to admit that you are powerless over alcohol and that your life has become unmanageable.
+This crucial acknowledgment is often the hardest for many people, as those who struggle with alcoholism frequently find themselves in denial about the severity of their problem.

 Many people with an addiction to alcohol feel guilt, low self-esteem, and shame.
 When a person admits that alcohol is affecting his or her life, they can start recovery.
 The first step is about powerlessness over behavior that makes the individual’s life unmanageable.

-A person with alcohol addiction is powerless over alcohol because his or her behavior changes in ways that would not happen when sober.
+A person with alcohol addiction feels powerless because his or her behavior changes in ways that would not happen when sober.
 The mental obsession and physical cravings increase after the first drink, causing the person to drink more.
-Learn more about alcoholism & how it’s treated.

 A person is powerless because even though alcohol consumption can cause physical harm or death, he or she continues to drink.
 When a person is powerless over alcohol, he or she: